AGORA: Adversarial Generation Of Real-time Animatable 3D Gaussian Head Avatars: Method Details

-\section{FLAME template with mouth}
+\subsubsection{FLAME Template with Mouth.}

-We use a slightly modified FLAME2020 template.
-In particular, we extend it with mouth interior by adding a mouth cavity and two (upper/lower) rows of frontal teeth.
+We augment the standard FLAME2020 template with mouth interior because vanilla FLAME does not model visible structures such as the oral cavity and teeth, which leads to unrealistic mouth appearance under strong expressions and large jaw motion.
+We extend FLAME2020 with a mouth cavity and two (upper/lower) rows of frontal teeth.
 For the mouth cavity, we derive skinning weights by averaging the upper- and lower-lip weights and mixing them 50/50 as vertices approach the deepest point of the cavity.
 For shape and expression blendshapes, we reuse those of the upper/lower lips.
 For pose blendshapes, we take the upper/lower-lip correctives and blend them 50/50 toward the cavity apex.
 Since our training data lacks back-head supervision, we remove the back-head region and fill the resulting UV hole by stretching neighboring side regions.